mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 contains a token of the given asset class.
 The function  ``getEscrowInfo`` reads the datum of a given UTxO and returns the Escrow Info inside it.

-For defining the transaction, we need to specify the payment that goes to the sender and the one that goes to the receiver:
+For defining the transaction, we need to specify the payments to sender and receiver:

 .. code:: Haskell